Xorlent/HelixML-Worker/README.md

 # HelixML-Worker
-Helix.ml / tryhelix.ai CloudFlare Worker Starter Code
+Helix.ml / tryhelix.ai CloudFlare Worker starter code
 ### What is this?
 This CloudFlare Worker example allows you to access, via API, a fine-tuned Mistral7B model that was created using Helix's guided training platform.
 Helix makes fine-tuning simple and easy even for folks with no ML background or previous knowledge.
 ### How is this different than other GPT chat tools?